• LoginLogin

 How is the start organised?

-Is my overall time affected by my start wave?
+Is my official time affected by my start wave?

-Your overall time is based solely on your timing chip, which, if fitted correctly, will record your individual time from the moment you cross the start line until you cross the finish line – it is not connected with your start wave in any way.
+Your official time is based on your timing chip, which, if fitted correctly, will record your individual time from the moment you cross the start line until you cross the finish line – it is not connected with your start wave.

 Will there be support stations on the course?

-• Support Station 4 – between Inverfarigaig and Dores (mile 54.5)
+• Mile 54.5 – between Inverfarigaig and Dores

-Mechanical support is available at the support stations along the course:
+Mechanical support is provided at the support stations along the course:

-• Support Station 3 – Wildside Centre (Stratherrick & Foyers Community Trust) in Whitebridge (mile 42)
+• Mile 42 – Wildside Centre (Stratherrick & Foyers Community Trust) in Whitebridge

-• Support Station 4 – between Inverfarigaig and Dores (mile 54.5)
+• Mile 54.5 – between Inverfarigaig and Dores

 We strongly recommend that you come prepared, and we advise all participants to carry a pump, puncture repair kit, tyre levers and a couple of spare inner tubes with you.

-During the Etape Loch Ness at approx. 34 miles (55km) into the route as you leave Fort Augustus, there is a 4.8 mile (7.72km) climb gaining 380m in height and at times with a gradient reaching 12%.
-The start and finish of the King of the Mountain section will be clearly marked and all participants receive a split time for this section, which will be included with your time.
+At 34 miles / 55km into the route as you leave Fort Augustus, there is a 4.8 mile (7.72km) climb to the Glendoe summit gaining 380m in height and at times with a gradient reaching 12%.
+The start and finish of the KOM/QOM section is clearly marked and all participants receive a split time for this section, which will be included with your time.

-Is there a GPX file of the route?
+Is there an official route on Strava or GPX of the route?

-We’re sorry but there are NO facilities at the Event Hub for storage of participants’ baggage or belongings.
-All items left in parked vehicles are left at the owner’s risk.
+No, we do not provide a baggage facility at the Event Hub.
+Any items left in parked vehicles are left at the owner’s risk.

 Are changing facilities or showers available?

-There will be no changing facilities or showers provided at the Event Hub.
+No, there are no changing facilities or showers at the Event Hub.

 Who do I contact for lost property?

-If you have pre-purchased an Etape Loch Ness cycle top from our online shop, this will be available for collection from our Merchandise stand during Registration at the Event Hub on Saturday.
-Please remember to bring a copy of your order confirmation with you.
+If you have pre-purchased an official cycle jersey from our online shop, this will be available for collection from our Merchandise stand during Registration at the Event Hub on Saturday.

 It will also be possible to buy cycle jerseys over the event weekend at the Event Hub, subject to stock availability.